The Ministry of Health and Family Welfare has delivered a ‘Charter of Patients Rights’ prepared by the National Human Rights Commission (NHRC).

 Right to safety and quality - There is a list of provisions that are mentioned as per the standards of quality care.
 It includes the cleanliness, safety and security, infection control measures, and sanitation facilities that abide by the latest guidelines under the National Accreditation Board for Hospitals, to be treated professionally with the principles of medical ethics and the right to seek redressal by the patient or their family members.

 Right to choose an alternative treatment to cure their ailment - After a primary gain of knowledge, the patient can prefer to select a cure that is probably not the surgeon’s recommendation.
 It signifies that the patient prefers this substitute healing as they are going to shoulder the accountability of the consequences.

 Right to have transparency in the treatment cost - The patient has the right to have transparency in the cost of treatment.
 It is necessary that hospitals are required to have printed brochures and distinguished rates.
 Charges need to be displayed in conspicuous places and must be in presented in the English and vernacular language.

 Right to select the source for buying medicines or conducting tests - The patient has the right to decide from which registered pharmacy he wants to purchase the medicines or medical infants.
 The Patient also has a right to visit a laboratory of his choice to conduct various prescribed tests.

 Right to protect the participants involved in health and biomedical research - In case if a patient is involved in a health or biomedical research system, the consent of the patient should be taken in a written format.

 Right to discharge and the right to receive the dead body of a deceased patient from the hospital - A patient has the right to get discharged, and the caretakers have the right to receive the dead body of a patient.
-The hospital cannot detain the patient or in case of his death, his body, on procedural grounds of dispute in paying the charges of the hospital.
+The hospital cannot detain the patient or in case of his death, his body, on procedural grounds of over a dispute for paying the charges of the hospital.